9 Practical and Sustainable Toilet Paper Alternatives

 • Deodorizing

-Bidet toilet seats are installed on top of the toilet bowl just like ordinary toilet seats.
-A T-valve is installed on the water supply line such that water will flow to the toilet tank as well as to the bidet seat.
+Bidet toilet seats are installed on top of the toilet bowl, just like ordinary toilet seats.
+A T-valve is installed on the water supply line so that water will flow to the toilet tank and the bidet seat.

-The position of the nozzle can be adjusted either forwards or backwards to accommodate people of all sizes.
-Choosing an oscillating cleanse option on the remote will have the nozzle moving back and forth rapidly, to clean over a wide area.
+The position of the nozzle can be adjusted either forward or backward to accommodate people of all sizes.
+Choosing an oscillating cleanse option on the remote will have the nozzle moving back and forth rapidly to clean over a wide area.

-A pulsating wash option prompts the nozzles to release alternating strong and soft warm water streams which has a massage sensation.
-You can run both pulsating and oscillating cleans options concurrently.
+A pulsating wash option prompts the nozzles to release alternating strong and soft warm water streams, which have a massage sensation.
+You can run both pulsating and oscillating clean options concurrently.

 For people who suffer frequent constipation, the Bio Bidet BB 2000 bidet seat would be of interest to them.
 It is the only one that offers an enema wash.
-An enema wash involves the use of a thin but strong water stream that is very effective in constipation alleviation.
+An enema wash involves using a thin but strong water stream that is very effective in alleviating constipation.

 Non-electric bidet seats do not offer most of these functions.
-The water coming from the nozzle is cold and do not have a dryer.
-You will therefore still need to use a towel or toilet paper to dry yourself after cleaning.
+The water from the nozzle is cold, and a dryer is not available.
+You will, therefore, still need to use a towel or toilet paper to dry yourself after cleaning.

 3. Bidet attachments